AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 - AMReX utilizes CUDA managed memory to automatically handle memory movement for mesh and particle data.
-Simple data structures, such as :cpp:`IntVect`\s can be passed by value and temporaries, such as :cpp:`FArrayBox`\es, have specialized AMReX classes to handle the data movement for the user.
+Simple data structures, such as :cpp:`IntVect`\s can be passed by value and complex data structures, such as :cpp:`FArrayBox`\es, have specialized AMReX classes to handle the data movement for the user.
 Tests have shown CUDA managed memory to be efficient and reliable, especially when applications remove